AKSW/QuitStore/README.md

 Now you should be able to access the quit web interface under `http://localhost:8080` and the SPARQL 1.1 interface under `http://localhost:8080/sparql`.

+## Troubleshooting

+### Use on Windows with restricted permissions

+On Windows you might not be able to download the `.exe` file directly.
+If so, use the `curl` command in the power shell.

+When you start the QuitStore (e.g. with `quit.exe -t .`) it will try to open a port that is available from outside, which will require permission by the administrator user.
+To open the port only locally you should start the QuitStore with:

+    quit.exe -t . -h localhost

+The default port is `5000` (`http://localhost:5000/`).

 ## Migrate from old Versions

 ### Update to 2018-11-20 from 2018-10-29 and older